GAM-team/GAM/wiki/Users-Calendars.md

 * `noresources` - Do not display resource calendars, email address ends in "@resource.calendar.google.com"
 * `nosystem` - Do not display system calendars, email address ends in "@group.v.calendar.google.com"
 * `nousers` - Do not display users calendars, email address ends in `domain` value from `gam.cfg`.
+* `permissions` Adds permission information for user owned calendars to the output.
+* `oneitemperrow` - Each permission is output on a separate row with all of the other calendar fields.

 By default, list items are separated by the `csv_output_field_delimiter' from `gam.cfg`.
 * `delimiter <Character>` - Separate list items with `<Character>`